Organizations Addressing This Issue

 Executive Director & Popular Educator, Jeannette Huezo

 Director, Tax Fairness Organizing Collaborative, Michael Young

-“United for a Fair Economy challenges the concentration of wealth and power that corrupts democracy, deepens the racial divide and tears communities apart.
-We use popular economics education, trainings, and creative communications to support social movements working for a resilient, sustainable and equitable economy.”
+“United for a Fair Economy challenges the concentration of wealth and power that corrupts democracy, deepens the racial divide, and tears communities apart.
+We use popular economics education, training, and creative communications to support social movements working for a resilient, sustainable, and equitable economy.”

 284 Madrona Way NE, Ste 116,

 Executive Director, Fran Korten

 YES!
 Magazine reframes the biggest problems of our time in terms of their solutions.
 Online and in print, it outlines a path forward with in-depth analysis, tools for citizen engagement, and stories about real people working for a better world.
 See this recent example of their work.